chuckremes/ruby-io/design-notes.md

 FUTURE THOUGHTS...
 RUBY MESH
 One of the inspirations for writing this library was to have a solid foundation for building out a distributed processing library (could be Actors, could be a distributed async-await, could be dRuby on steriods, etc).
 While walking the dogs, I got stuck on the issue of discoverability.
 Look at the [RINA stuff](http://pouzinsociety.org) which seems to be full of interesting ideas along these lines.

+FIBER SCHEDULER
+While thinking about producing an "echo server" example, I realized that we couldn't easily spool up a bunch of "connect" requests.
+Here's the potential pseudo-code.

+1  10.times do |i|
+2    socket[i].connect(addr: addr) do |sock, remote_addr| # connect will suspend fiber
+3      rc, errno, string = sock.recv  # will suspend fiber
+4      # echo back
+5      sock.ssend(string) # will suspend fiber
+6      # exit block...
+7    end
+8  end

+I marked each line above where the fiber will suspend.
+Walking through this, we will suspend on line 2 when we call #connect.
+When it returns, we'll spin up a new Fiber to execute the block and transfer to it.
+That fiber will suspend on lines 3 and 5.
+However, those suspensions will not pick up any execution from line 2 to line 8 and then back to top of loop.
+So we'll be processing the #connects in lock-step form.
+I don't like this.

+Instead, we will suspend on line 2 as before inside the #connect call.
+When it returns a connection, we will mark the fiber that the #connect ran in as "eligigle for more work".
+We'll then create a new fiber for the connect block and transfer to it.
+When that fiber suspends on line 3, we enter the Fiber Scheduler.
+We'll package up the request and send it to the IOLoop.
+Normally at this point we would block waiting for a response.

+However, I suggest that the Fiber Scheduler check for other fibers that are eligible for work and transfer back to them.
+In this case, we'd do something like this in the scheduler:

+  fiber_list.
+    select { |f| f.local[:eligible_for_work] }.
+    each { |f| f.transfer }

+This would find the fiber spawning the #connect requests and transfer to it.
+It would detect that it was resumed to do more work and continue on.
+It would go to line 8 and then back to line 1 for another loop iteration.
+Wash, rinse, repeat.

+Obviously we need a way to build `fiber_list` in the scheduler.
+Perhaps every fiber registers itself the first time it transfers into the scheduler (simplest).
+Anyway, once that loop finishes its 10 iterations it would go to line 9 (not shown) and continue on.
+When it blocks again OR exits, we're back in the fiber scheduler and can process replies, let other fibers do work, etc.

+STRUCTS
+Need some simple objects to return errors. e.g.

+class Err
+  attr_reader :rc, :errno

+  def initialize(rc, errno)
+    @rc = rc
+    @errno = errno
+  end
+end

+Also need simple objects to return useful data to #each blocks, #accept blocks, etc.

+e.g.
+class EachResult
+  attr_reader :string, :offset

+  ...
+end

+These need to be cheap and fast to allocate and populate.
+Structs might be a good choice though I wish they supported keyword args pre-2.5.0.

+All I know is that the more I experience passing `rc, errno, string, offset` or similar long sets of arguments back through a method or into a block, the more I'm convinced these need to collapse into objects.
+It also future-proofs the method by allowing fields to be added without worrying about positional issues in the block's yield, etc.